warbacon/zunder-zsh/README.md

 ## Information

-This a simple shell script that configures the shell to be the default shell and applies some configuratons and installs plugins to make your shell prompt pretty confortable.
+This a simple shell script that sets zsh as the default shell and applies some configurations and installs plugins to make your shell prompt pretty comfortable.

 ### Changes made: